|City/Town: • Hialeah

 Here’s description of the Myer from a piece done by Cryptome:

 When the Ferdinand Magellan was taken out of service in 1958, the two communication cars were moved to the New Cumberland Army Depot in Harrisburg, PA in the 60s and 70s.
-The railcars made their last official trips when President Kennedy went to the Army Navy football in Philadelphia in 1961.
+The railcars made their last official trips when President John F. Kennedy went to the Army-Navy football in Philadelphia in 1961.

-What’s left of the failure of a project now sits rotting away behind a South Florida warehouse.
+What’s left of the failed project sat rotting away behind a South Florida warehouse.
 Among them are two train cars thought to be presidential trains cars, with the names “POTUS I” and “POTUS II” stenciled on the sides of cars, sit on wood blocks at the front of the tracks.
-Attached is a 1918 Buffalo Bill’s Wild West Show postal car, the Direct Orient Express ice cream parlor, and a “Jim Crow” segregation-era car that carried a baggage compartment to separate black passengers from whites on the rest of the train.
-The state they are in is abysmal; holes in floor from where scrappers have cut their way into the train cars, graffiti covers the walls and a lack of windows where the ones that do remain have bullet holes in them.
+Attached is a 1918 Buffalo Bill’s Wild West Show postal car, the Direct Orient Express ice cream parlor, and a “Jim Crow” segregation-era car.
+The state they are in is abysmal; holes in the floor from where scrappers have cut their way into the train cars, graffiti covers the walls, and a lack of windows where the ones that do remain have bullet holes in them.